NagaAtLv/naga-vending/README.md

 User Story:

-Part 1  ->  	Implement the logic for a vending machine that will return the optimal change for a given number of pence.
+Part 1:	Implement the logic for a vending machine that will return the optimal change for a given number of pence.

-Part 2  ->  	Implement a method to get the change for a given number of pence based on a limited supply of coins.
+Part 2:Implement a method to get the change for a given number of pence based on a limited supply of coins.